dcsaszar/scrivito-picks/README.md

 ### Parameters for createComponent

 `attributes` - Attribute options `[{attribute: 'myEnum', values: ... }, ...]`.
-Can ba a plain object for a single attribute.
+Can be a plain object for a single attribute.
 See options.

 ### Options